 "Rock layers" by GeoffreyDC / Source: Pixabay.

-What do fossils tell scientists?
+What does limestone with shell fossils tell scientists?

 TrueFalse